 Life is paved and seemingly consolidated in certain ways with these kinds of moments.
 Any kind of grief or thought of mortality reminds me of Vada and Thomas J. in “My Girl” and Emma Thompson’s (as well as others’) moving performance in “Wit,” or the haunting beauty of the ending of “Ikiru” (or stark conclusion of “Ashes and Diamonds”), and the moment Mr. Banks, accompanied by stirring music, walks to the bank knowing he will be fired in “Mary Poppins.”
 Whenever I think of philosophy, I’m afraid I don’t think of Kieślowski or Tarkovsky, but several poignant moments in “Groundhog Day.”
-My father told me that every time he shaves (which is to say every day), he think of lyrics from The Monkees.
+My father told me that every time he shaves (which is to say every day), he thinks of lyrics from The Monkees.

 Like the parts and moments of books, songs, plays, and other artworks and pieces of entertainment we like (or even just that we strongly remember) it would be impossible to share even one tiny fraction of the things that have affected us and shaped, as well as in some unknown degree our conduct and imagination and tastes, our enjoyment and our memories in life.
 So we mention little things here and there, and the vastest iceberg of experience below must remain forever undiscovered between parents and children, lovers and friends.